 To preface, I do not like rye bread.
 And as it turns out, I don’t really like caraway seeds, which are the prominent spice used hear to give it that authentic taste.
-If you like rye, then this could be your gluten-free, dairy-free holy grail for making reubens.
+If you like rye, then this could be your gluten-free, dairy-free holy grail for making Reubens.

 Due to the higher moisture content in this sweeter, more indulgent loaf, it did have a little more of that slightly chewy gluten-free bread texture.
 It was fairly good overall, but I felt like it needed a touch more salt to bring out the cinnamon and savory notes rather than letting the raisins carry so much of the flavor burden.

-Plain Bagels (pictured above)
+Plain Bagels (pictured below)